-Amaysim plans to keep Vaya separate from its own operation and said it would be “business as usual” for the two companies.
-So what are the differences between them?
+So what are the differences between these telcos?
 Amaysim and Vaya may both sell phone plans on the Optus 4G network, but they offer different plans targeted at different users.
-So, which should you go with?
-Read our review and you’ll have a better idea about which telco is best for your needs.
+Read on to find out which telco has the phone plans that are best for your needs.

 Amaysim vs Vaya: What’s on offer?